erin-hughes/book-review-blog/reviews/2024-03-the-midnight-library.md

 In both stories, the protagonists change their mindsets after they realise the impact that they've had on others.
 This lies in contrast with Nora's journey in _The Midnight Library_; her revelations are more individual.
 After seeing many potential variants of her life where she still hasn't achieved absolute happiness, she concludes that absolute happiness isn't achievable at all.
 The grass is just as green in her own reality as it is in all the alternatives she sees, and although that reality isn't perfect, it doesn't mean that she should stop living in it.
 As Nora writes in her life affirming social media post at the end of the novel:

-<quote page="277">"It is easy to regret the lives we aren't living...
+<articlequote byline="p.
+277">"It is easy to regret the lives we aren't living...
 But it is not the lives we regret not living that are the real problem.
-It is the regret itself."</quote>
+It is the regret itself."</articlequote>

 This is a more nuanced message than the ones presented in _A Christmas Carol_ and _It's a Wonderful Life_.
 Unlike Scrooge and George Bailey, who change after realising the effect they're having on the people around them, Nora changes after realising how her own mindset is affecting her.
 Instead of resolving to be kind to others, Nora resolves to be kinder to herself.
 That's a much more useful lesson to learn, and much closer to what healing from depression looks like in the real world.